 Train to teach if you do not have a degree

-Undergraduate degree courses
+Bachelor’s degree courses

 You need QTS to teach in maintained primary, secondary and special schools in England (schools funded by local authorities).

-Full-time degree courses that include QTS typically cost £9,535 per year and can take up to 4 years but you can get funding for your training.
+Full-time bachelor’s degree courses that include QTS typically cost £9,535 per year and can take up to 4 years but you can get funding for your training.

 Qualifications vary depending on the course.
 For example, you could get QTS with a: